02240365/SS2025_WEB101_02240365/Practical5_Infinite_Scroll/Reflection.md

 #### Challenge 1: Understanding Cursor-Based Pagination Logic
 **Problem**: Initially confused about how cursors work compared to page numbers.

-**Screenshot Description**:
-*Error showing "Cannot read property 'id' of undefined" when trying to access cursor*

 **Solution**:
 - Drew diagrams to visualize how cursors point to specific records
 - Implemented the n+1 pattern step by step